^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Aromasin reduces estrogen levels in postmenopausal women by blocking the action of the enzyme aromatase, which converts androgens to estrogens in fatty tissue and other tissues.
-Because breast cancer can be sensitive to estrogen, reducing estrogen levels in the body can slow the growth and spread of the tumor.
+Aromasin reduces estrogen levels in postmenopausal women by blocking the action of the enzyme aromatase, which converts androgens to estrogens in fat and other tissues.
+Because breast cancer can be sensitive to estrogen, reducing estrogen levels in the body may slow the growth and spread of the tumor.

-The drug is usually taken in tablet form, usually daily.
-The dosage regimen and duration of treatment are determined by the doctor depending on the patient's specific situation and the characteristics of the breast cancer.
+The drug is usually taken as a tablet, usually daily.
+The dosage and duration of treatment are determined by the doctor based on the patient's specific situation and the characteristics of the breast cancer.

 Indications Aromasin